illwiz/video-trimmer/README.md

 #### Video Trimmer
-Try making video trimmer screen like on WhatsApp
+Try making video trimmer like on WhatsApp